TTTTTTedder/ECS150_Project2/REPORT.md

    Semaphores are used to control access to common resources by

    multiple threads.
-The semaphores will be controlled

-   by ```down``` and ```up``` functions.
-We set a queue inside the
+   + Structure

+      Each semaphore holds a count variable and a queue to

-   semaphore structure to store the order of the threads that are
+      represent threads that are waiting on this specific

-   waiting the resource, in first come first serve order.
+      semaphore.